pingcap/blog/10x-performance-improvement-for-expression-evaluation-made-possible-by-vectorized-execution.md

 The two operations above help contributors easily vectorize our built-in functions.

-With the community’s help, we’ve vectorized more than 360 functions in just two months.
+With the community's help, we've vectorized more than 360 functions in just two months.
 During this period, our community contributors have filed 256 PRs.

 This campaign also resulted in nine Active Contributors (who open at least eight PRs in one year) and two Reviewers (who merge at least 30 PRs in one year).

-## What’s next
+## What's next

-By introducing vectorized execution, we’ve dramatically improved the performance of expression execution.
+By introducing vectorized execution, we've dramatically improved the performance of expression execution.
 Currently, vectorized execution is enabled on our master branch by default.
 Once all built-in functions of an expression support vectorized execution, this expression will use vectorized execution.
-In the future, we’ll also use vectorized execution to improve TiDB’s HTAP capabilities.
+In the future, we'll also use vectorized execution to improve TiDB's HTAP capabilities.

 Note that all the performance test data above is in memory.
 If the data is stored on disk, reading it might cause high overhead.
 In that case, the benefits of vectorized execution may be less noticeable.
 But on the whole, vectorized execution has noticeably enhanced the performance of TiDB expression evaluation.